-If you have noticed any of these symptoms, call our office at 704-255-4256 for comprehensive treatment.
+If you have noticed any of these symptoms, call our office at 704-255-4256 for comprehensive restorative treatments.
 Our professional team will work with you to treat infection and find an effective solution.

 There are multiple treatments to treat gum disease and its effects, including:

 Antibiotics can help remove bacteria that causes infection, but when infection is severe they may not be enough.
 Periodontitis can be treated through these common surgical and non-surgical methods:

 Scaling and Root Planing: These two separate treatments are often used in combination to help clean gums and treat gum inflammation.
 Scaling is a deep cleaning treatment that goes beneath the gum line to remove plaque and tartar.
 Root planing smooths out tooth roots to help gums reattach to teeth.

 Gum graft surgery: During this surgical procedure, tissue is taken from another part of the mouth and used to cover tooth roots.
 In the later stages of periodontitis, tooth loss can be prevented with gum grafting.

 Flap surgery: The gums are lifted and tartar is cleaned from beneath them during flap surgery.
 This treatment can address deep gum pockets.